40 Honest Truths Nurses Wish You Knew

-While your hospital might use the same computerized record system as your primary doctor, this isn't always the case.
+While your hospital might use the same online patient portal system as your primary doctor, this isn't always the case.
 That's why it's vital to let your primary care practitioner know of any hospitalizations, medical events, and medication changes, says Roberts.
 "You are your best advocate," she says.

 We often sacrifice our family time for work.